vatlab/blog/content/post/comparison.md

 <td>Nextflow workflows are executed with a <code>nextflow</code> command.</td>
 <td>Snakemake workflows are executed with a <code>snakemake</code> command.</td>
 <td>Bpipe workflows are executed with a <code>bpipe</code> command.</td>
-<td>cwltool has a CLI, but other workflow engines could provide a GUI</td>
+<td>the CWL reference runner has a CLI; many production-ready implementation of CWL have a GUI</td>
 <td>Galaxy workflows are mostly executed using a web interface, but it can also be executed using a CLI.</td>
 </tr>